If you’ve ever touched a hot stove, used a hair dryer, or felt the heat of a bonfire on a cold night, you have an intuitive sense of heat transfer.

 The most important source of thermal radiation for shipping container buildings is the sun.
 The sun emits radiation at many different frequencies, much of which is blocked by our atmosphere.
 What’s left includes thermal energy, among others.

-The best way to deal with thermal radiation is not to insulate against it like with conduction and convection, but to block it (for example, with shade) or reflect it (with reflective coatings or materials) back into the atmosphere.
+The best way to minimize heat grain from thermal radiation is not to insulate against it like with conduction and convection, but to block it (for example, with shade) or reflect it (with reflective coatings or materials) back into the atmosphere.
 However, if you’re in a cold environment, you might actually want to absorb as much of this radiation as possible so as to reduce your heating bills.

 Why heat transfer matters